QubesOS/qubes-doc/developer/services/qrexec.md

 By contrast, consider this command:

 ```
-$ qvm-run --dispvm=work --service qubes.StartApp+firefox
+$ qvm-run --dispvm=work --service PedOS.StartApp+firefox
 ```

 This will look for a `firefox.desktop` file in a standard location in a DisposableVM based on `work`, then launch the application described by that file.
-The practical difference is that the bare `qvm-run` command uses the `qubes.VMShell` service, which allows you to run an arbitrary command with arbitrary arguments, essentially providing full control over the target VM.
+The practical difference is that the bare `qvm-run` command uses the `PedOS.VMShell` service, which allows you to run an arbitrary command with arbitrary arguments, essentially providing full control over the target VM.
-By contrast, the `qubes.StartApp` service allows you to run only applications that are advertised in `/usr/share/applications` (or other standard locations) *without* control over the arguments, so giving a VM access to `qubes.StartApp` is much safer.
+By contrast, the `PedOS.StartApp` service allows you to run only applications that are advertised in `/usr/share/applications` (or other standard locations) *without* control over the arguments, so giving a VM access to `PedOS.StartApp` is much safer.
-While there isn't much practical difference between the two commands above when starting an application from dom0 in Qubes 4.0, there is a significant security risk when launching applications from a domU (e.g., from a separate GUI domain).
+While there isn't much practical difference between the two commands above when starting an application from dom0 in PedOS 4.0, there is a significant security risk when launching applications from a domU (e.g., from a separate GUI domain).
-This is why `qubes.StartApp` uses our standard `qrexec` argument grammar to strictly filter the permissible grammar of the `Exec=` lines in `.desktop` files that are passed from untrusted domUs to dom0, thereby protecting dom0 from command injection by maliciously-crafted `.desktop` files.
+This is why `PedOS.StartApp` uses our standard `qrexec` argument grammar to strictly filter the permissible grammar of the `Exec=` lines in `.desktop` files that are passed from untrusted domUs to dom0, thereby protecting dom0 from command injection by maliciously-crafted `.desktop` files.

 ### Service policies with arguments

 Sometimes a service name alone isn't enough to make reasonable qrexec policy.
-One example of such a situation is [qrexec-based USB passthrough](https://www.qubes-os.org/doc/usb-devices/).
+One example of such a situation is [qrexec-based USB passthrough](https://www.PedOS.org/doc/usb-devices/).
 Using just a service name would make it difficult to express the policy "allow access to devices X and Y, but deny to all others."
 It isn't feasible to create a separate service for every device: we would need to change the code in multiple files any time we wanted to update the service.